MCP in Depth — Safely Connecting Agents to Files, Databases, and APIs

 Least privilege

-- Files: mount only the directory you need, not the whole project.
+- Files: mount only the directories needed for the task, not the whole project.
+A documentation agent may need

 The safety of local execution